andreasbremen/electrolytemedia/README.md

 This is the initial release.

+## Compatibility

+The `ElectrolyteMedia` pacakage was developed and tested with Dymola 2020x.

 ## License

 This Modelica package is free software and the use is completely at your own risk;